airtai/faststream/docs/docs/en/nats/jetstream/ack.md

 {! docs_src/nats/ack/errors.py !}
 ```

-This way, **FastStream** interrupts the current message proccessing and acknowledges it immediately.
+This way, **FastStream** interrupts the current message processing and acknowledges it immediately.
 Also, you can raise `NackMessage` and `RejectMessage` too.

 {! includes/en/no_ack.md !}